Help & Support

 sudo systemctl enable --now docker

-macOS: Download Docker Desktop for Mac.
-Skip Steps 1 and 2 below — Docker Desktop handles permissions and networking.
+macOS (Intel): Download Docker Desktop for Mac.
+Skip Step 1 below — Docker Desktop handles permissions.

 Windows: Download Docker Desktop for Windows (requires WSL2).
-Skip Steps 1 and 2 below.
+Skip Step 1 below.

 Supported Systems